petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-4.md

 With each new Liferay DXP and Liferay Portal release, a feature may not warrant continued enhancements or may become obsolete.
 Stopping enhancements for a feature puts it in *Maintenance Mode*.

+!!! tip
+    Read [Feature Flags](../../../system-administration/configuring-liferay/feature-flags.md) to learn more about other feature statuses: beta and release feature flags.

 **Maintenance Mode:** Supported features with no further enhancements planned

 Obsolete features are eventually removed or replaced with newer, improved features.
 Before dropping support for an obsolete feature, Liferay marks it as *Deprecated*.